uc-msft/working/SQL2019BDC-Unstaged/README.md

 The focus of this workshop is to understand how to deploy an on-premise, hybrid or local environment of a big data cluster, and understanding the components of the big data solution architecture.

 You'll start by understanding the concepts of big data analytics, and you'll get an overview of the technologies (such as containers, Kubernetes, Spark and HDFS, machine learning, and other technologies) that you will use throughout the workshop.
 Next, you'll understand the architecture of SQL Server Big Data Clusters.
 You'll learn how to create external tables over other data sources to unify your data, and how to use Spark to run big queries over your data in HDFS or do data preparation.
-You'll review a complete solution for an end-to-end sceanario, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll review a complete solution for an end-to-end scenario, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

-(You can view all of the [source files for this workshop on this github site, along with other workshops as well.
+(You can view all of the [source files for this workshop on this GitHub site, along with other workshops as well.
 Open this link in a new tab to find out more.](https://github.com/BuckWoody/workshops))

 <p style="border-bottom: 1px solid lightgrey;"></p>